- B2B Content Growth Hacks 🔝

 Steps:

-In GA4 → Reports → Acquisition → Traffic Acquisition.
+In GA4 → Reports → Acquisition → Traffic Acquisition, filter by Session source/medium matching your newsletter setup.

 Resource Downloads (Gated Content Forms + CRM Integration)

-Goal: Track which blogs drive gated content downloads.
+Goal: Track which blogs drive readers to download gated resources—another key loop that keeps your content ecosystem active.

 Steps: